mcaserta/c64-playground/basic/turbo-tape.md

 50 poke a + 3, 76
 60 poke a + 4, 0
 70 poke a + 5, 32
-80 poke a + 6, 0
-90 poke a + 7, 0

 run

 sys 8192
 ```

-When we issue the `run` command, the basic program executes and the memory is now
+When we issue the `run` command, the basic program executes and the memory gets
 set up exactly as we did in the Vice monitor using the assembler.

 Now we only need to tell the system to jump to memory location 8192 and start